openstack/ceilometer/doc/source/architecture.rst

 A single agent can fulfill both roles in an all-in-one deployment.
 Conversely, multiple instances of an agent may be deployed, in which case the workload is shared.
-The polling agent daemon is configured to run one or more *pollster* plugins using either the ``ceilometer.poll.compute`` and/or ``ceilometer.poll.central`` namespaces.
+The polling agent daemon is configured to run one or more *pollster* plugins using any combination of ``ceilometer.poll.compute``, ``ceilometer.poll.central``, and ``ceilometer.poll.ipmi`` namespaces

-The agents periodically ask each pollster for instances of ``Sample`` objects.
 The frequency of polling is controlled via the pipeline configuration.
 See :ref:`Pipeline-Configuration` for details.
-The agent framework then passes the samples to the notification agent for processing.
+The agent framework then passes the generated samples to the notification agent for processing.

 Processing the data